Honey-Pi/HoneyPi/README.md

 ### Quick start

 Instead of installing you can simply download a ready HoneyPi image from our [download page](https://www.honey-pi.de/downloads/).
 You can even create your own custom HoneyPi images using our [HoneyPi image generator](https://github.com/Honey-Pi/HoneyPi-Build-Raspbian).
-These images are based on the latest Raspberry Pi OS Lite (previously known as raspbian lite) version.
+These images are based on the latest Raspberry Pi OS Lite version.

 ### First start on a clean [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)